finwistic

 Jack Schwager·$5k to $100 Million - The Untold Stories of Market Wizards·Trading PsychologyMarket Timing

-The most common failure for traders new to any method is that profit expectations and win-rate assumptions bear no relation to professional reality; a trader who gains 20% in a day assumes the move will continue to 200%, and ends up returning all gains.
-Pradeep reflects on 26 years of market evolution: moves are faster, information is far more available, and today's beginner can access real traders on social media in ways impossible in 1999.
-The structural insight that took him longest to grasp was the role of the Fed — the primary driver of secular bull and bear markets.
-Shorting into a Fed-accommodative environment is among the most dangerous mistakes a swing trader can make.
-He also identifies small-cap shorting as the dominant edge in professional day trading, an open secret now accessible to motivated learners.
+Pradeep reflects on 26 years of market evolution: moves are far faster, information is exponentially more available, and today's beginner can access real traders on social media in ways impossible in 1999 — the playbooks that took him years to discover are now public.
+He identifies small-cap shorting as the dominant and well-documented edge in professional day trading, no longer a guarded secret.
+The structural insight that took him longest to grasp was the role of the Fed as the primary driver of secular bull and bear markets.
+Shorting into a Fed-accommodative environment is among the most dangerous mistakes a swing trader can make — when the Fed wants the market to go up, nothing stops it.

 "Who is your daddy if you are in the stock market?
 That's the Fed.
 When the Fed decides that the market needs to go up, nothing is going to stop it."

 When evaluating trading advice or strategies, Pradeep focuses on the content rather than the source's reputation, verifying every idea by checking it against historical data before accepting it.
-He debunks a widely repeated rule — that stocks holding up best in corrections make the biggest post-correction moves — which he personally tested and found to be false.
-For day traders, the most reliable edge (shorting small-cap stocks in pump-and-dump situations) is not a secret; the gap between traders who make millions and those who do not is purely execution.
-Small specific execution tactics, such as selling into strength after a quick 10-15% gain and keeping only a small remainder position, are the kind of insight that transforms careers — and that took Pradeep more than a decade to discover.
+He debunks a widely repeated market rule — that stocks holding up best in corrections make the biggest post-correction moves — which he personally tested and found to be false.
+The same skeptical verification applies to discovering edges: by surveying what 20 or 30 well-known day traders publicly say and do, a motivated beginner can independently reach the conclusion that small-cap shorting is the dominant day trading edge.
+Ideas can come from anywhere; the filter is evidence, not authority.

 "Execution is the edge.
 The difference between somebody who makes a million dollars in a trade versus somebody else is their execution — you can take a generic set of ideas and convert them into highly profitable trades by creating execution edges."

-Pradeep Bonde·Trading Legend: His Strategy Has Made the MOST Millionaire Traders·Process & DisciplineTrading Psychology#Small-Cap
+Pradeep Bonde·Trading Legend: His Strategy Has Made the MOST Millionaire Traders·Process & DisciplineTrade Management#Small-Cap

 How to start — choose your timeframe, copy proven systems, and break bad habits